amanguptak/My-portfolio/README.md

   development experience for modern web projects.
 - [React.js](https://reactjs.org/): React is a free and open-source front-end JavaScript library for building user interfaces or UI components.
-- [Three.js](https://threejs.org/): Three.js is a cross-browser JavaScript library and application programming interface used to create and display animated 3D computer graphics in a web browser using WebGL.

 - [Framer Motion](https://www.framer.com/motion/): Framer Motion is a production-ready motion library for React.
 - [Tailwind CSS](https://tailwindcss.com/): Tailwind CSS is a utility-first CSS framework for